-1. On the Tools menu, click Online Accounts....
-2. Click ⊕ Add and select Retail Account....
-3. Select the Region and click OK.
+1. On the Tools menu, click Interact Accounts....
+2. Click ⊕ Add and select Multisite Account.....
+The Login Online Account window appears.
+3. In the Login Online Account window, select the Region as Europe and click OK.
 4. Select your account to login to.
 If required, fill in your password.